Mohenjo Daro (film): Accusations of plagiarism

+Music

 The music for the film was composed by A. R. Rahman, marking his fourth collaboration with Gowariker, after Lagaan, Swades, and Jodhaa Akbar.
 The lyrics were penned by Javed Akhtar.
 The music rights were acquired by T-Series.

-The song album of the film was released on 6 July 2016.
+The soundtrack consists of eight tracks, namely, "Mohenjo Mohenjo", "Sindhu Ma", "Sarsariya", "Tu Hai", "Whispers Of The Mind", "Whispers Of The Heart", "The Shimmer Of Sindhu", and "Lakh Lakh Thora".
+The album was released by T-Series on 6 July 2016.

 Release

-Mohenjo Daro released in 2600–2700 screens in India.
+Mohenjo Daro was released across 2600–2700 screens in India.
 Disney India announced in September 2016, that the company would end production of Bollywood films and instead would shift focus on releasing Disney films produced in the United States.
-Initially this film Announced to release on 14 January 2016, 19 December 2015 and 10 March 2016.
+Initially, the film announced to release on 14 January 2016, 19 December 2015 and 10 March 2016.

 Locarno International Film Festival

-Even before the film's theatrical release to the public, Mohenjo Daro had been honoured by selection as the Closing Film of the 69th Locarno International Film Festival in Switzerland.
+Even before the film's theatrical release, Mohenjo Daro had been honoured as the Closing Film of the 69th Locarno International Film Festival in Switzerland.
 Thus on 13 August 2016, Mohenjo Daro was screened at the Piazza Grande, immediately before Locarno's award ceremony.

 Special screenings

-Mohenjo Daro was screened at the 45th Annual Conference on South Asia in Madison, Wisconsin (United States) on 23 October 2016.
-A special screening of the film was also arranged for the officials of the Information and Broadcasting Ministry in New Delhi on 18 September 2016.
+A special screening of Mohenjo Daro was arranged for the officials of the Ministry of Information and Broadcasting of India in New Delhi on 18 September 2016.
+The film was also screened at the 45th Annual Conference on South Asia in Madison, Wisconsin on 23 October 2016.

 Reception

 Critical reception

-On the review aggregation website Rotten Tomatoes the film has a rating of 43%, based on 7 reviews, with an average rating of 5/10.
-Metacritic, which uses a normalised rating, gives the film a score of 39 out of 100, based on 4 critics, indicating "generally unfavourable reviews".
+Mohenjo Daro received mixed reviews from critics who praised its cast performances, musical numbers, action sequences, VFX and characterisation, but criticised its historical inaccuracies, script and screenplay.

 Srijana Mitra Das of The Times of India gave the film a rating of 4/5 and wrote "Straight away, if you want to enjoy Mohenjo Daro, leave your disbelief by the door for Ashutosh Gowarikar's newest blast from the past only works as a fairy tale, not nailed in history, but hanging somewhere between Game of Thrones and Baahubali."
 Mumbai Mirror gave the film rating of 3/5 and termed Mohenjo Daro as good.
 Bollywood Hungama gave the film rating of 2.5/5 and wrote "Mohenjo Daro comes across as a grand historical fictional tale which appeals only in parts."
 Rachit Gupta of Filmfare gave the film a rating of 2.5/5 and wrote "Full marks to director Ashutosh Gowariker and the Mohenjo Daro team for making a film that’s detailed and a very good insight into the lost Indus Valley Civilisation.
 The close attention to detail, especially on the production design is the strength of this movie.
 If you’ve ever wondered what the ancient cities of Mohenjo-daro and Harappa must’ve looked like, this movie is a must watch."